The decision to remove the concept of stacks and therefore package

 For multiple licenses multiple separate tags must be used.
 A package

-would have multiple licenses if different source files have different
+will have multiple licenses if different source files have different

 a corresponding <license> tag.
 For any explanatory text about